 Much like a diamond solitaire engagement ring, there’s nothing more classic than a gold wedding band.
 For centuries, gold bands have been adorning both wedding sets and ring fingers as a symbol of eternal love and promise.
-It’s a timeless choice for any bride or groom considering you can choose from a variety of sizes, styles, etchings, and engravings to truly make it your own—the classic gold wedding band will never go out of style.
+It’s a timeless choice for any bride or groom considering you can choose from a variety of sizes, styles, etchings, and engravings to truly make it your own.
+Simply put, the classic gold wedding band will never go out of style.

 Exchanging rings to signify your love and devotion has been a tradition for thousands of years, but gold bands (arguably the most popular band style in history) found their groove in the Victorian era of 1830 to 1899.
-“During the Victorian period, mass-producing jewelry really gained momentum,” says Catherine Theis.
-“Using a lower percentage of gold—9 or 10 karat gold—made it very affordable and more accessible to the masses.
+“During the Victorian period, mass-producing jewelry really gained momentum,” says Catherine Thies.
+“Using a lower percentage of gold—nine or ten karat gold—made it very affordable and more accessible to the masses.
 Wedding bands and engagement rings became the status quo at a wedding ceremony.”

 Pros and Cons of Gold Bands

 Like a little black dress, gold pairs well with anything and is incredibly versatile.
 “Pretty much every gemstone looks great paired with a classic gold band,” Thies says.
 “Having a classic gold band in your collection is the perfect alternative solution to wear alone when traveling or when you have a softer gemstone engagement ring like morganite, opal, and emerald gemstone rings.
 Those particular gemstones can get damaged easily due to their lack of strength.
 Having a gold band that you can wear all the time is the perfect solution.”

 Thies says that many setting styles work with the classic gold band and calls it a “staple in anyone’s collection,” so the sky is truly the limit for your unique ring stack or vibe.